-In many ways, it is more difficult to secure your organization against breaches that by the employees’ mistakes of omission or commission.
+It is more challenging to secure your organization against breaches that happen by the employees’ mistakes of omission or commission.

-That is why a multi-layered cybersecurity landscape is one of the most necessary solutions in which your business should invest.
-Using various human and automated tools and techniques, your security system can check accesses, review patterns and logs and mount defenses against any perceived threat it detects.
+That is why a multi-layered cybersecurity landscape is one of the most necessary solutions your business should invest in.
+Your security system can check accesses, review patterns and logs, and mount defenses against any perceived threat it detects using various human and automated tools and techniques.